 I want to be what I used to be

 When I was like you.
 I want

 To unlearn all these muting things.

 Most of all, I want to relearn

 How to laugh, for my laugh in the mirror

-Shows only my teeth like a snake's bare fangs!

 So show me, son,